Perfect points on genus one curves and consequences for supersingular K3 surfaces: Frobenius split elliptic fibrations

 The basechange map gives a natural injection from which we conclude that there is an expression for some $c$.
-More precisely, the basechange map is an isomorphism over the locus of semistable fibers (since the singularities are rational).
-To find $c$, we can work locally and describe the length of the cokernel of $\beta$ around each additive fiber.
+More precisely, the basechange map is an isomorphism over the locus of smooth fibers (in fact, we will see that it is an isomorphism also over the locus of semistable fibers, because the corresponding singularities are rational).
+To find $c$, we can work locally and describe the length of the cokernel of $\psi$ around each additive fiber.
 (This also produces an explicit divisor, which is stronger than simply knowing that the latter sheaf is a twist.)

-Let $x\in\P^1$ be a point supporting an additive fiber.
-Suppose $t$ is a local uniformizer at $x$ and let $v$ be the valuation of the discriminant of $X$ at $x$.
-The valuation of the pulled back Weierstrass equation will be $p^2v$.
-To make a minimal model, we factor out powers of $t^{12}$ until $p^2v$ is between $0$ and $11$.
-Each division by $t^{12}$ corresponds to running the Tate algorithm once.
-As explained by Schröer \cite[Section 10]{1703.03081}, each run of the algorithm increments the local value of $c$ by $1$.
-Since $p^2\equiv 1\pmod{12}$, we have the tautological equation which shows that the Tate algorithm is run $\frac{p^2-1}{12}v$ times (around $x$).
-Applying this for all $x$ supporting additive fibers, we see that as claimed. \end{proof}
+Let $x\in\P^1$ be a point supporting an additive fiber of $X$.
+Let $R$ be the local ring of $\P^1$ at $x$, let $t\in R$ be a uniformizer, and let $K$ be the field of fractions of $R$.
+If the elliptic curve $X_K$ is described by the Weierstrass equation~\eqref{eq:minimal weierstrass equation}, then the pulled back elliptic curve $(X_K)^{(p^{2e}/K)}$ is given by the Weierstrass equation